-As a traditional grandmother, she’s taking care of her grandsons, Napoleon and Kip (the movie doesn’t reveal anything about their parents).
+As a traditional grandmother, she’s taking care of her grandsons, Napoleon and Kip on a regular basis, notwithstanding that Kip looks 40 (the movie doesn’t reveal anything about their parents by the way).

-- She’s concerned about their day, having in one scene, asking precisely to Napoleon, “How was school?” (to which he dramatically exclaims in teenager-fashion, “the worst day of my life, what do you think?”).
+- She’s concerned about their day like ‘good grandmas’ do, precisely asking in one scene to Napoleon, “How was school?” (to which he dramatically exclaims in teenager-fashion, “the worst day of my life, what do you think?”).